-- 4. An adjustment under this section is not warranted where a defendant perjures himself, suborns perjury, or otherwise obstructs the trial or the administration of justice (see §3C1.1), regardless of other factors. - 5.
+- 4. Conduct resulting in an enhancement under §3C1.1 (Willfully Obstructing or Impeding Proceedings) ordinarily indicates that the defendant has not accepted responsibility for his criminal conduct.
+There may, however, be extraordinary cases in which adjustments under both \$\$3C1.1 and 3E1.1 may apply. - 5.
 The sentencing judge is in a unique position to evaluate a defendant's acceptance of responsibility.
 For this reason, the determination of the sentencing judge is entitled to great deference on review and should not be disturbed unless it is without foundation.